datanav/docs/training/030_dtl/030_Novice.rst

   Apply...

-  - is an `expression language function <https://docs.sesam.io/DTLReferenceGuide.html?highlight=apply#expression-language>`_
+  - is an `expression language function <https://docs.sesam.io/DTLReferenceGuide.html?#expression-language>`_
-  - is categorized as a nested transformation function and should be used to transform nested elements
+  - is categorized as a `nested transformation function <https://docs.sesam.io/DTLReferenceGuide.html?#nested-transformations>`_
+  - is suitable for transforming nested data structures

-The ``["apply"]`` is an `expression language function <https://docs.sesam.io/DTLReferenceGuide.html?highlight=apply#expression-language>`_.
+The ``["apply"]`` is an expression language function.
 An expression language function has no side-effects and returns a single value or a list of values.
-The ``["apply"]`` is categorized as a nested transformation and should be used to transform nested elements.
+The ``["apply"]`` is categorized as a nested transformation and can be used to transform nested elements.

 To exemplify, the following example is used:

 Source dataset:

 .. code-block:: json

   {
     "My_list": [
       {
         "sensor_id": 1,
         "temp": "50 degrees"
       },
       {
         "sensor_id": 2
       }
     ],
     "id": 1
   }

 Pipe transform statement:

 .. code-block:: json

   "transform": {
     "type": "dtl",
     "rules": {
       "default": [